bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/capacity-increases-faq.md

 The BIP66 (strict DER) soft fork which activated in July 2015 will soon be providing reduced processing time by making it possible to switch to libsecp256k1 for validation as described elsewhere is this FAQ.
-The reduced validation time make makes it fairly unique among soft forks in providing direct benefits to miners.
+The reduced validation time makes it uncommon among soft forks in providing direct benefits to miners.

 What segregated witness (segwit) does is provide several major benefits